leptos-rs/leptos/examples/counter_dwarf_debug/README.md

 ## Debugging within the Browser

-Within the browser's dev console it should now be possible to view the rust source code add breakpoints etc.
+Within the browser's dev console it should now be possible to view the rust source code and add breakpoints.

 ![Chrome Debug Image](./img/breakpoint1.png)

 ## Debugging within VSCode

 Note this is still experimental, although I have managed to get breakpoints working under VSCode.
 So far I've only tried this within a windows environment.

-In order to have the breakpoints land at the correct position within VSCode.
+In order to have the breakpoints land at the correct position.
-We need to install the following extension
+We need to install the following VSCode extension.

   * [WebAssembly DWARF Debugging](https://marketplace.visualstudio.com/items?itemName=ms-vscode.wasm-dwarf-debugging)